Blackilykat/PMP-Server/README.md

 ## ⚠️⚠️⚠️ THIS IS IN PRE-ALPHA!
-This means that it is unsecure, buggy, incomplete and likely to break over time.
+This means that it is buggy, incomplete and likely to break over time.
 Do not use this if not for development and testing purposes until it reaches alpha.

 # PMP-Server
 This is the server for Personal Music Platform (that name is subject to change, I couldn't come up with anything better)